HelpGiveThanks/HGTconfiguration/README.md

 1. Return to the TGB browser tab and click your name, and then select the 'Logout' option.
 1. Click your TGB's  'Overview' button.

-#####F. Configure overview page icon and titles in file _header.inc.php located in folder .../modules/publish/templates/
+#####G. Configure overview page icon and titles in file _header.inc.php located in folder .../modules/publish/templates/

 1. Customize your the icon size above the Overview page's title (scroll down until you see  111111111111111111111111111111111 to find this size control section of the _header.inc.php file code).

      Keep width and height equal and upload a new icon if you need to change it's proportions.

      This icon shows up on other pages that you are not customizing, and it is important that its proportions be consistent on all website pages.
-1. Rewrite your site's guest overview page title and welcome message on line 68.
+1. Rewrite your site's guest overview page title and welcome message on line 68 (below the 222222's).

      FYI: Line numbers only show up when using the cPanel code editor to edit files, versus the text editor.
-2. Rewrite your site's logged in overview title on line 76.
+2. Rewrite your site's logged in overview title on line 76 (below the 3333333's).
 1. Click the 'Save Changes' button after each change.
 1. Test the look of your icon and titles in your  TGB browser tab.
 1. Return the _header.inc.php tab when everything is right, and click its 'Close' button (upper right corner).

-#####G. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/
+#####H. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/

 1. Replace YOURSITE.COM on line 16 with your site's url.
 2. Replace YOURSITE.COM on line 24, and then save and close the file.

-     These changes insure that emails sent by the system informing users of activity on your bug genie include correct links.
+     These changes insure that emails sent by the system informing users of activity on your bug genie include correct links to those changes.

-#####H. Create a strong password for your TGB admin account.
+#####I. Create a strong password for your TGB admin account.

 1. Click on your browser's TGB tab.
 1. Click on 'You are not logged in' (upper right corner).